pkulchenko/fullmoon/README.md

-There is one special case that may result in a table returned instead of a string value: if the query/form parameter name ends in `[]`, then all matching results (one or more) will be returned as a table.
+There is one special case that may result in a table returned instead of a string value: if the query/form parameter name ends in `[]`, then all matching results (one or more) are returned as a table.
 For example, for a query string `a[]=10&a[]&a[]=12&a[]=` the value of `params["a[]"]` is `{10, false, 12, ""}`.